wenderjean/mongo_replicaset/README.md

 # mongo_replicaset

 This project is a final environment created by Vagrant and Puppet for MongoDB cluster.
-Will be create 3 machines, each one contains an instance of MongoDB.
+Will be create 3 machines that contains an instance of MongoDB.

 Machines are arranged as follows: